Boycott, Divestment and Sanctions: Campaigns

-Since 2012 BDS has campaigned against G4S, the world's biggest security company, to get it to divest from Israel.
+Since 2012, BDS has campaigned against G4S, the world's biggest security company, to get it to divest from Israel.
 As a result, G4S has been targeted by many BDS supporting groups, including Who Profits?, Addameer, Jews for Justice in Palestine, and Tadamon!.
 The campaign's first victory came in October 2011, when the student council of the Edinburgh University Students' Association adopted a motion to ban G4S from campus.
 In April 2012 the European Parliament declined to renew its contract with G4S, citing G4S's involvement in violations of international law.
 In 2014 the Gates Foundation sold its $170 million stake in G4S, a move BDS activists attributed to their campaign.
-The same year activists thanked officials in Durham County, North Carolina, for terminating its contract with G4S, though it wasn't clear that BDS's campaign was the cause.
+The same year activists thanked officials in Durham County, North Carolina, for terminating its contract with G4S, though it was not clear that BDS's campaign was the cause.
 In February 2016, the international restaurant chain Crepes & Waffles terminated its security transport contracts with G4S.

 G4S sold off its Israeli subsidiary G4S Israel in 2016, but BDS continues to campaign against G4S because it maintains a 50% stake in Policity, an Israeli police training center with presence inside Israeli prisons where thousands of Palestinians are detained.